 In 1943, a Ph.D. student in a lab at Rutgers University developed a life-saving drug that led to a massive decline in tuberculosis deaths worldwide.

 As Kentucky saw fewer and fewer patients needing health treatment, several hospitals were closed down and patients were transferred to Hazelwood.

 In 1971, a section of the building that was used as living quarters for nurses was converted into a mental hospital.
 The new section was named Hazelwood Center for Persons with Mental Retardation.

 The Young’s High Bridge is a former railroad bridge near Tyrone, Kentucky.
 It was used to ferry passenger and cargo trains across the Kentucky River.
 The bridge was constructed in 1889 and was named after the Louisville Southern Railroad President, William Young.

-The massive gothic style Waverly Hill Sanatorium was built in 1912 as tuberculosis was becoming a very serious epidemic.
-It was originally equipped to care for 50 patients but had to expand its capacity in 1926 up to 400.
+The massive gothic-style Waverly Hill Sanatorium was built in 1912 as tuberculosis was becoming a very serious epidemic.
+It was originally equipped to care for 50 patients but had to expand its capacity in 1926 to 400.

 The Old Crow Distillery began producing bourbon whiskey in Frankfort in 1835.
 It was started by a man named Oscar Pepper.
 He hired James Crow to distill his famous crow bourbon there.

 James Crow immigrated from Scotland and brought with him some experience in chemistry and an understanding of the sour mash process that had not been known in the US.